The Brouzils Seminars 2008

 Fees and enrollment procedures:

 A $400 enrollment fee, applied against tuition, must accompany all applications.
 The enrollment fee is refundable only if the applicant is not accepted by the Seminars.
 All remaining fees are payable in advance and due 30 days before the beginning of the first seminar meeting.
-A fifty percent refund may be made if cancellations are received by the Seminar administrator in writing before 1 April 2008.
-A ten percent refund may be made for cancellations received by the Seminar administrator in writing before 1 June 2008.
-Notification address: Brouzils Seminars LLC, US Agent, 118 N. Locust St., Mankato KS 66956 USA.
-No refunds are possible after 1 June 2008 or for participants who withdraw from the Seminars at any time after a session commences.
+A fifty percent refund may be made if cancellations are received by the Seminar administrator in writing 60 days before the session begins.
+A ten percent refund may be made for cancellations received by the Seminar administrator in writing 30 days before the session begins.
+Notification address: Brouzils Institute, US Agent, 118 N. Locust St., Mankato KS 66956 USA.
+No refunds are possible for cancellations received less than 30 days before session start date or for participants who withdraw from the Seminars at any time after a session commences.
 These fee policies apply to all participants regardless of enrollment date.

-Payment of the enrollment fee may be made by personal check or by credit card via PayPal to the following email account: info at brouzils.org.
+Payment of the enrollment fee may be made by credit card or eCheck via PayPal to the following email account: info@brouzils.org.

-Tuition fees may also be made through PayPal or by check through the US agent: Brouzils Seminars LLC, 118 N. Locust St., Mankato, KS 66956.
-For additional information, please email info at brouzils.org.
+Tuition fees may also be made by check through the US agent: Brouzils Institute, 118 N. Locust St., Mankato, KS 66956.
+For additional information, please email info@brouzils.org.

-Tuition includes seminar and small-group courses and evaluations, breakfast and light lunch buffets (on class days), enrollment fees, travel expenses for any required group expeditions, welcoming events for the first and second sessions, and a farewell dinner for the third.
+Tuition includes seminar and small-group courses and evaluations, light lunch buffets (on class days), enrollment fees, travel expenses for any required group expeditions, welcoming events, and a farewell toast.

 Not included: Air fare, accommodations, insurance, travel document fees (including valid passports), independent excursions, telephone charges, books, any personal items.